Exeter Madonna

 The Exeter Madonna or Virgin and Child with Saint Barbara and Jan Vos are names given to a small oil-on-wood panel painting completed c.
 1450 by the Early Netherlandish painter Petrus Christus.
 It shows Saint Barbara presenting a Carthusian monk identified as Jan Vos, to the Virgin Mary who holds the Christ Child in her arms.
 Its diminutive size suggests it was meant as a personal devotional piece.

 The painting is set in a loggia reminiscent of the interior of Madonna of Chancellor Rolin by Jan van Eyck – complete with a row of floor tiles separating the earthly from the heavenly realms.
 The panel may have been a companion piece to van Eyck's late work Madonna of Jan Vos (c.
 1441).

-The attribution to Christus is today undisputed, but art historians are unsure regarding the date and circumstances of the commission.
-In the 17th century it was thought to be by van Eyck and sold as such by the Marquis of Exeter.
-It was acquired by the Kaiser-Friedrich-Museum in 1888 and is now in Berlin's Gemäldegalerie.
+The attribution to Christus is today undisputed, although the date and circumstances of the commission are unknown.
+In the 17th century it was thought to be by van Eyck and sold as such by William Cecil, 3rd Marquess of Exeter when it was acquired by the Kaiser-Friedrich-Museum in 1888 and is now in Berlin's Gemäldegalerie.